Homepage

 If you've booked your Cyprus holiday in one of the bustling resorts that are dotted along the south coast from upscale Paphos to party-town Ayia Napa, it's easy to imagine that the island is all about beaches and nightlife with a bit of sightseeing thrown in.

-Head to the long sandy crescent of Lara Bay, where sea turtles lay their eggs then finish the journey at the tiny fishing harbour of Lakki.
+Head to the long sandy crescent of Lara Bay, where sea turtles lay their eggs then finish the journey at the picturesque fishing harbour of Latchi.
 On the north shore of the peninsula, it’s where you'll find some of the best seafood restaurants in Cyprus.

 Prices and availability shown can change.
 Always check pricing with the provider before booking.